Overview

 Recent high-level visits and meetings include:

-• 17–20 March 2025: The Prime Minister of Bhutan, His Excellency Tshering Tobgay visited Melbourne to attend as keynote speaker to the climate investor forum.
+- 17–20 March 2025: The Prime Minister of Bhutan, His Excellency Tshering Tobgay made a private visit to Melbourne to attend as keynote speaker to the climate investor forum.
 He also met with Assistant Foreign Minister Tim Watts.

-• 10–18 October 2024: The King of Bhutan, His Majesty King Jigme Khesar Wangchuck was the first Head of State to visit Australia.
-While in Australia, the King met with business leaders and the diaspora as well as government leaders including a meeting with the Governor General, Prime Minister and Assistant Foreign Minister.
+- 10–18 October 2024: The King of Bhutan, His Majesty King Jigme Khesar Wangchuck was the first Head of State to visit Australia.
+On this private visit, the King met with business leaders and the diaspora as well as government leaders including a meeting with the Governor General, Prime Minister and Assistant Foreign Minister.